 You should always ensure you have your distribution option set up long before you actually want to take distributions.
 This will eliminate any confusion and also ensure you get the best conversion rates.

 Whether you hold precious metals inside or outside of an IRA, you can often liquidate your precious metals or personal holdings by working directly with a gold company.

 Typically they will ask you about the types of holdings (denomination, quantity, etc) and attempt to lock in a good price (hopefully above spot price).

 Once that's done they will work with you to receive the metals (if held outside an IRA) and determine the best way to send you the resulting funds.
 After receipt and inspection of the assets, payment is typically issued within one to three business days.

 Like all investments, gold IRA's have their pros and cons.
 It is a specific investment vehicle that has its own requirements and methods of investment that you need to be fully aware of to ensure that its something you'd like to add to a diversified investment portfolio.

 You should always seek professional financial advice and then do your research on the various companies that offer gold IRA's and exactly what each product and asset type delivers in terms of potential value.

-To start your company research go to my reviews page to investigate four gold ira companies that may suit your needs.
+To start your company research go to my reviews page to investigate three gold ira companies that may suit your needs.